Cloud9 launches first all-women esports team for Valorant

 “We subscribe heavily to the notion that if fans see her, then they will believe, ‘I can be her,'” Salvatore said.
 “This is how we bring more girls and young women into this.
 At Cloud9, we have a track record of seeking out players and staff who everyone else has underestimated.
 If we see that you’re being overlooked, we’re going to make sure that we put the time and attention and support into helping you develop your raw talent.”

 Cloud9’s female team will be known as Cloud9 White.
-The team members include Alexis “alexis” Guarrasi, Annie “Annie” Roberts, Jasmine “Jazzy” Manankil, Katja “Kat” Pfahnl, and Melanie “meL” Capone.
+The team members include Alexis “alexis” Guarrasi, Annie “Annie” Roberts, Jasmine “Jazzy” Manankil, Katsumi, and Melanie “meL” Capone.

 The women previously operated as a team called MAJKL, with no parent organization.
 MAJKL secured a 5th-8th-place finish out of 16 teams at their first tournament, the Counter Logic Gaming — Blitz Open Cup.